• Skip to primary navigation

 Ok, it sounds like a lot, but don’t worry!
 You do not need to memorize every single rule.

 More important than knowing the rules by heart is that proofreaders can recognize mistakes, even if they are not immediately sure how they are mistakes.
-Like a doctor recognizing symptoms then looking up the disease, once a proofreader finds the errors, the specifics of the solutions can be looked up.
+Like a doctor recognizing symptoms and then looking up the disease, once a proofreader finds the errors, the specifics of the solutions can be looked up.

 4. Practice and train